How to Prepare/Train for Climbing in Nepal Below 7000m?

 On the east of the Khumbu glacier rises this peak, with its growing popularity, which rewards its conqueror with the mesmerizing views of Everest, Lhotse, Nuptse, Makalu, and other higher peaks.
 However, this can only be experienced with a true dedication to hard work and a passion for nature.

-Considered a little more technical than the Mera Peak, the Lobuche Peak Climbing requires some certain mountaineering skills like ascending and abseiling with harness, crampons and ice-axes, and decent physical training.
-These techniques can be learned with the help of our local guides during your journey however being physically trained in advanced is crucial.
+Considered a little more technical than the Mera Peak, the Lobuche Peak Climbing requires certain mountaineering skills like ascending and abseiling with harness, crampons, and ice-axes, and decent physical training.

 Ama Dablam